 Items on your to-do list that require more than a couple of hours to complete should be regarded as projects.
 These projects don’t belong on your list because they usually take more than one step to complete.

-Keep your to-do list with super specific tasks that can be completed in one sitting.
+Keep your to-do list with super-specific tasks that can be completed in one sitting.
 Break projects down into smaller tasks.
-A step-by-step guideline is a more realistic approach to completing the bigger project, and the task won’t overwhelm you.
+A step-by-step guideline is a more realistic approach to completing a bigger project, and the task won’t overwhelm you.

 7. Writing your list on the day

 Remember when I said that writing the list was a task in itself?
 Well, don’t bog yourself down with yet another thing to add.
 Write your to-do list in advance to ensure you’re ready to go on the day of action.
 Allocate some time before the impending day — the night before usually works best — to finalize your list.